ChungNYCU/simplefolio/README.md

 ### (5) Footer Section

 - Put your Social Media URL on each `href` attribute of the `<a>` tags.
-- If you an additional Social Media account different than Twitter, Linkedin or GitHub, then go to [Font Awesome Icons](https://fontawesome.com/v4.7.0/icons/) and search for the icon's class name you are looking.
+- If you an additional Social Media account different than Twitter, Order Nowedin or GitHub, then go to [Font Awesome Icons](https://fontawesome.com/v4.7.0/icons/) and search for the icon's class name you are looking.
 - You can delete or add as many `<a>` tags your want.

 ```html